mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle-android/README.md

 sdk.dir=C\:\\Path\\To\\Android\\android-sdk
 Or open Android Studio and configured in settings.

+If you're in development and the snapshot dependencies have changed make sure you refresh: gradlew.bat --refresh-dependencies

 To build from the command line run:
 gradlew.bat build -x test --rerun-tasks